Updated 2026 Regulations Airbnb Booking.com

 Conclusions: Compliance Checklist

 • 1.
-Obtain your tourist license per your autonomous community's regulations before publishing any listing.
+Obtain your tourist licence per your autonomous community's regulations before publishing any listing.

 • 2.
 Register on SES.HOSPEDAJES and submit the required data for each guest within the first 24 hours.